Grade Level: 4 (3-5)

 Simple machines provide an easier way to do work due to a tradeoff between force and distance.
 This is called mechanical advantage.
 A lever allows an object to be lifted by exerting minimal downward force.

 Wheel and Axle

 With the popularity of vehicles today, we can see that the wheel and axle are main components in a very effective mode of transportation.
+Refer to the open-ended design associated activity Wheeling It In! to challenge students to design their own wheel and axle carts.
 Whether transporting people on long road trips, hauling cement or gravel, or moving furniture, cars, dump trucks, moving trucks and buses are successful modes of transportation.
 In fact, virtually all methods of transportation use the wheel and axle in some way.
 Although these types of vehicles did not exist in the early days of pyramid building, the wheel and axle, a simple machine, did exist.

 Many archeologists believe that Egyptian engineers transported stone blocks long distances by placing logs under the stones, with large numbers of people manually pulling on a rope attached to the front end of the stone, and continually adding new logs under the leading edge of the stone as the block was rolled forward (see Figure 3).
 This transportation method can be thought of as a simple wheel and axle, with the logs serving as rudimentary wheels.
 This method facilitated the transportation of stone that would otherwise have been much too heavy to move from a rock quarry to a construction site.

 Other stone transportation methods included two- to four-wheeled carts.
 The stone could have been hoisted onto the cart by the same method that is believed to have been used by the Egyptians.
 However, in the case of Mesoamerican pyramids, where the block size was not as huge, simpler levers could have been used.